apireaisecurity/apire-ai-security-platform/wiki_content/Architecture-Overview.md

 # Architecture Overview

-The Apire AI Security Platform follows a **microservices architecture**, allowing each tool to operate independently while sharing a common authentication and reporting layer.
+The Apire AI Security Platform follows a **microservices architecture**, allowing each tool to operate independently with its own backend, frontend, and data layer.

 ## 🎯 Design Principles